Let’s face it.

 In order to handle this type of volume, Amazon’s processes have to be as streamlined as possible.
 That means zero deviation from center.
 Each item is packed, wrapped, and sent the exact same way … EVERY … SINGLE … TIME.
 And by default, no less, in “Amazon” branded boxes (unless you opt to pay more for a generic one).

-Losing Control of your Inventory
+Losing Control of Your Inventory

 Buying trends change constantly and savvy online sellers stay ahead of the competition by adjusting their tactics and strategies to meet these changes.
-One major downside of the FBA program is some sellers are required to send a large portion, if not all, their inventory to an Amazon fulfillment center.
+One major downside of the FBA program is some sellers are required to send a large portion, if not all of their inventory to an Amazon fulfillment center.
 By relinquishing physical control of their inventory, they can’t adapt as quickly which can put them at a huge disadvantage.

-Imagine a scenario where a seller sends half their inventory to Amazon for fulfillment and keeps the other half for their own eCommerce store.
-Everything is going great until they get a call from a big box retailer (Target, Walmart, etc) for a large order which is a huge win, but then they are forced to pull from their on-hand inventory and are left with very little inventory to fulfill orders from their own eCommerce store.
+Imagine a scenario where a seller sends half their inventory to Amazon for fulfillment and keeps the other half for their own ecommerce store.
+Everything is going great until they get a call from a big box retailer (Target, Walmart, etc) for a large order which is a huge win, but then they are forced to pull from their on-hand inventory and are left with very little inventory to fulfill orders from their own ecommerce store.

 One way to keep control of your inventory while still maintaining the Prime treatment (i.e. selling to Prime members) you get with the FBA program is to participate in the Seller Fulfilled Prime program.
 Through this Amazon program, the seller still gets the Prime badge next to their product, but the order is fulfilled by the seller or through their 3PL partner.
 This scenario allows the seller to retain control of their supply chain and better manage costs while ensuring efficient deliveries and excellent service.